mcberros/translate_german_words/README.md

   obtain the word in Spanish

 Solution: We use Watir
+- Install:
-- Install: gem install watir-webdriver
+gem install watir-webdriver
+gem install headless

 4. The result has to be:
 ab; de, a partir de